-The aggregate amount of costs incurred and recognised profits (less recognised losses) to date for contracts in progress at the end of the reporting period amounts to €3,574,545 (2011: €2,055,710).
+The aggregate amount of costs incurred and recognised profits (less recognised losses) to date for contracts in progress at the end of the reporting period amounts to \in 1,570,908 (2012: \in 3,574,545).
 Gross amounts due from and to customers in respect of these contracts are disclosed in the table above and in Note 19 respectively.

 Subsidiaries transfer receivables arising from their activities to United Acceptances Finance Limited, a related party which serves as a finance house to all companies forming part of the Mizzi Organisation by granting and administering hire purchase agreements.
 The receivables are transferred at their face value with no rights of recourse.
-During the financial year under review, subsidiaries have transferred receivables with a face value amounting to €1,220,578 (2011: €1,120,450).
+During the financial year under review, subsidiaries have transferred receivables with a face value amounting to €1,637,379 (2012: €1,220,578).
 The group derecognises these debts from its statement of financial position since it would have transferred substantially all the risks and rewards of ownership of the receivables.

-In prior years, a subsidiary entered into motor vehicle finance lease arrangements with a third party, whereby the contractual terms essentially transfer all risks and rewards incidental to ownership of the motor vehicles.
-These arrangements do not include significant unguaranteed residual values accruing to the benefit of the lessor.
-Gross receivables from finance leases as at the end of the reporting perod are analysed as follows:
+In prior years, a subsidiary entered into motor vehicle finance lease arrangements with a third party, whereby the contractual terms essentially transferred all risks and rewards incidental to ownership of the motor vehicles these arrangements have been terminated during the current year.
+These arrangements did not include significant unguaranteed residual values accruing to the benefit of the lessor.
+Gross receivables from finance leases as at 31 December 2012 were analysed as follows:

-2012 2011

-€ €

-Gross finance lease receivables:

-Not later than one year 15,224 15,224

-Later than one year and not later than five years 39,712 54,935

-54,936 70,159

-Unearned future finance income (11,594) (18,047)

-Net investment in finance leases 43,342 52,112

-The net investment in finance leases is analysed as follows:

-2012 2011

-€ €

-Not later than one year 10,015 8,770

-Later than one year and not later than five years 33,327 43,342
+2012 € Gross finance lease receivables: Not later than one year Later than one year and not later than five years 15,224 39,712 Unearned future finance income 54,936 (11,594) Net investment in finance leases 43,342 The net investment in finance leases was analysed as follows: 2012 € Not later than one year Later than one year and not later than five years 10,015 33,327 43,342

-43,342 52,112

-Amounts receivable from finance lease debtors are subject to an effective interest rate of 8% (2011: 8%).
+Amounts receivable from finance lease debtors are subject to an effective interest rate of 8%